prashantfb65/nlp/README.md

 IDF(t) --> log(D/t) where 'D' is equal to total number of documents and 't' is the number of documents with the term.

 ![TF-IDF Mathematically](img/tf-idf.png)

+## K Means clustering

+K Means clustering is an unsupervised learning algorithm that will attempt to group similar clusters together in the data.
+Some of its applications can be:

+1. Cluster similar documents
+2. Cluster customers based on Features
+3. Market Segmentation
+4. Identify similar physical groups